 - Click the Create a Club button at the top right of the club search page.

 - Enter the information in the fields provided.

 - If you make the club public, anyone will be able to join.

 - If the club is invite-only, club owners and administrators can invite athletes or approve requests to join.
 Keep in mind that invite-only clubs are not invisible to non-members; they only require admin permission to join.
 However, recent activities, discussions, and private group events will be hidden from non-members.

 - You will automatically be designated as the club owner.
 The owner cannot leave the club until ownership is transferred to another member.

 Club owners can designate other members as club administrators or transfer their ownership.
 The members' section will show you a list of the club's members, their 'status' as an administrator or owner, and if applicable, allow you to invite new members to join.
 The members' list of large clubs will only display the other members you follow.

-- Administrators can approve membership requests, promote other members to an administrator, revoke admin status (including their own) and remove club members.
+- Administrators can approve membership requests, promote other members to administrator, revoke admin status (including their own), and remove club members.
 Hover over a member's name to reveal these options.

 - Administrators can change the club cover photo by clicking on the camera icon on the lower, right-hand side of the current cover photo.
 The club's profile photo can be changed by clicking the '+' sign displayed on the current photo.